VismaRating/task/README.md

 ### Run the unit tests
 To test the application and run the unit tests
-in the root directory of the project (src)
+got to the root directory of the folder server and
 run the following command from the terminal:
 ```bash
   npm test